Tubbz-alt/psp/doc/source/pv.rst

 A note on ``control``
 ^^^^^^^^^^^^^^^^^^^^^
-What metadata is looked at during a :meth:`.Pv.get` call depends on the :attr:`.Pv.control` setting of the PV.
+What metadata is looked at during a :meth:`.PV.get` call depends on the :attr:`.PV.control` setting of the PV.
 This flag can either be set globally for all calls the PV makes, or be modified in indiviudal functions where the keyword is available.
 When set to ``True``, the PV will look at the limit information, the unit of measurement, **but**, will not get the metadata associated with the